MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 The first way to add Viva Goals to Teams is for you to click the ellipse […] button on the navigation bar on the left, search for Viva Goals OKRs and click on the Viva Goals OKRs app from the list of search results.

-From the Viva Goals OKRs app detail page, you can click the Add button to add Ally as a bot.
+From the Viva Goals OKRs app detail page, you can click the Add button to add Viva Goals as a bot.

 :::image type="content" source="../media/goals/vivagoals-okrs-app-detail-page.png" alt-text="Viva Goals OKRs details page":::